-The box is split to facilitate installation in a non-A/C equipped car.
-With the bottom of the case empty and using it for a pattern, the case round hole in the lower driver's side should fit over the existing round, protruding rim built into the body.
+The Box comes split to facilitate installation in a Non-A/C equipped car.
+With the bottom part of the case empty and using it for a pattern, the case round hole in the lower Drivers side should fit over the existing round, protruding rim built into the body.
 The case hole may need to be modified to fit correctly.
-If you're unable to get it to fit, the protruding rim may have to be cut off, even with the sheet metal.
-Mark the Evaporator drain hole at the bottom of the box sheet metal.
+If unable to get it to fit, the protruding rim may have to be cut off even with the body sheet metal.